sparktsang/sparktsang.github.io/_posts/body-and-system.md

 The moment had come.
 "I happen to have a cup of noodles," I said, trying to make it sound as casual as possible.
 "I'm not sure if it's your taste, but do you want it?"
 His face lit up with a relief so pure it was painful to watch.
 "Yes, please."

 I handed it to him and retreated, saying I needed the bathroom, giving him space.
 When I came back out, I saw a scene that will be forever burned into my memory.
 He was standing outside the hostel bar, facing the staff member who was sitting leisurely behind the counter.
 He, the guest, was standing, waiting, while she, the employee, sat, unhurried, preparing his meal.
-In the upside-down world of a struggling traveler, even the simple act of receiving sustenance becomes an exercise in humility.
+In the upside-down world of a struggling traveller, even the simple act of receiving sustenance becomes an exercise in humility.
 The urgency of his hunger, forcing him to stand and watch, was a silent testament to the vast power imbalance between them.

 I went to my room to collect myself.
 When I re-emerged, I found him in the furthest, darkest corner of the lobby, eating.
 It was real.
 This was his first meal of the day.
 I approached him, my every move now weighed down by this chasm between us.
 He told me, the noodles were "good".
 Another wave of sadness hit me.
 I couldn't remember the last time I'd eaten instant noodles; it was a food of no consequence to me.